geraldbryan/Time-Management-Project/README.md

 * Support : 0.064
 * Confidence : 1

-The probabilty of a person answer X6 with strong disagree **and** X8 with agree is 0.064.
+The probability of a person answer X6 (*"You often feel that your life is aimless, with no definite purpose"*) with strong disagree **and** X8 (*"Once you've started an activity, you persist at it until you've completed it"*) with agree is 0.064.
 If you are one of them, you will 100% get into cluster **'Good Time Management Quality'**.

 The plot below is also the visualization of the table above,